satishb753/omnify_project/README.md

 <p>The aforementioned two files are inside of 'resources/views' directory</p>

 ## web.php and api.php hold the listings of routes and their respective controllers

+### Database tables have prefix txz_ hence it may take some time to setup in local environment.
+Please make sure to make required adjustments